-The best thing, of course, would be to bring a familiar sitter with you, even though you will presumably have to pay her plane fair.
-This is what I did in a similar situation.
+The best thing, of course, would be to bring a familiar sitter with you, even though you will presumably have to pay her plane fare.
 Since you have two trips coming up, this would be my recommended approach.
 It may seem like overkill, but you will be so glad you did it.
 It will free you up to concentrate on your work, and it will give your son the confidence he needs so that he doesn't develop separation anxiety in the future as a result of these two separations.

 The next best thing would be to leave your son at home with his grandmother or another trusted, familiar, adult.
 You will be separated longer, but at least he is in a familiar place.

 The third best thing is to skype with the sitter in advance.
 It won't be like meeting her, but it will be better than nothing.